NoelDeMartin/soukai/docs/guide/defining-models.md

 You should think of this as your constructor, and avoid doing anything that you wouldn't do on a normal constructor (such as writing asynchronous code or causing side-effects).

-Something else to keep in mind is that you can't use attribute [getters](#attribute-getters) nor [setters](#attribute-setters) within this initializer.
-Magic attributes are just syntactic sugar, so you should be able to do everything you want with the corresponding methods.
+Something else to keep in mind is that you can't use [magic attributes](#magic-attributes) within this initializer.
+They are just syntactic sugar, so you should be able to do everything you want with manual getters and setters.

 ::: danger ❌ Wrong
 ```javascript